-The success of a sharia company anchors on sharia good corporate governance (Islamic governance) and hence requires the principles of Islamic governance in correspondence with Islamic sharia.
-We use 17 principles of Islamic Governance to access sharia bank performance.
-Results demonstrate that the variable of akhlak (moral and integrity) has the best goodness of fit model and is subsequently followed by hurriyah (independence and responsible freedom), islah (consistent improvement), qiraah (consistent learning), shiddiq (honesty), ijabiah (positive thinking), tawazun (balance), tabliqh (transparency and openness), aqidah (belief and faith), mas'uilyah (accountability), ihsan (professionalism), ghiroh (spirit), idarah (management), amanah (fulfillment of trust), fathonah (intelligence), khilafah (leadership), and 'adalah (justice).
-We are fully aware of many weaknesses extant in this research and thereby suggesting the future researchers re-observe the principles we have addressed but use a larger population.
+Survey results demonstrated that the variable of akhlak (moral and integrity) had the best goodness of fit model and was followed by hurriyah (independence and responsible freedom), islah (consistent improvement), qiraah (consistent learning), shiddiq (honesty), ijabiah (positive thinking), tawazun (balance), tabliqh (transparency and openness), aqidah (belief and faith), mas'uilyah (accountability), ihsan (professionalism), ghiroh (spirit), idarah (management), amanah (fulfillment of trust), fathonah (intelligence), khilafah (leadership), and 'adalah (justice).
+We are fully aware of many weaknesses in this research and thereby suggest that future researchers re-observe the principles we have addressed but use a larger population.